StefanBRas/progression-to-csv/README.md

 I have only tested it on my own data, so it's (very possible) that there are somethings it doesn't handle well.

+Requires python >= 3.5.
+If you're using an sligthy older version you can probably make it run by doing something different in line 51

+Only standard libraries.
 ## "Installation"
 1. Clone/download this repo
 2. Run progtocsv.py with python3